Sudrien/pihidproxy/README.md

 ## Device identity

-The name or the MAC address of the Bluetooth keyboard will need to go into the value of `devicename` found in `pair.sh`.
+The name or the MAC address of the Bluetooth keyboard will need to go into the value of `devicename` found in `config.conf` -  .

+    sudo chmod -R a+rwx /var/lib/bluetooth
 ## Connecting

 If not done so already, the RPi will need to be rebooted.